DIY Yoga Mat Bag Tutorial

 Use a zipper foot to attach the zipper to the fabric.

-Now, pin the right side of the lining to the wrong side of the zipper edge, coil facing inward.
+Now, pin the right side of the lining to the wrong side of the zipper edges, coil facing inward.
 Sew through the zipper ribbon, the lining and the outer fabric.

 Turn right side out and press open.
 Be careful not to melt the plastic coils of the zipper with your hot iron.